knetikmedia/knetikcloud-java-client/docs/ActivitiesApi.md

 ActivitiesApi apiInstance = new ActivitiesApi();
-String filterActivity = "filterActivity_example"; // String | Filter for occurrences of the given activity ID String filterStatus = "filterStatus_example"; // String | Filter for occurrences of the given activity ID Integer filterEvent = 56; // Integer | Filter for occurrences played during the given event Integer filterChallenge = 56; // Integer | Filter for occurrences played within the given challenge Integer size = 25; // Integer | The number of objects returned per page
+String filterActivity = "filterActivity_example"; // String | Filter for occurrences of the given activity ID String filterStatus = "filterStatus_example"; // String | Filter for occurrences in the given status Integer filterEvent = 56; // Integer | Filter for occurrences played during the given event Integer filterChallenge = 56; // Integer | Filter for occurrences played within the given challenge Integer size = 25; // Integer | The number of objects returned per page